MenuClose

 We are a small inpatient facility, and for that reason, we are able to give our patients the time and attention they need.
 We know how hard it can be to recover from an addiction to DXM.
 We have designed our program so that we can provide all the support our patients might need.

-At Northpoint Washington, our goal is to make sure our patients get the services they need to recover from addiction.
+Our goal is to make sure our patients get the services they need to recover from addiction.
 So many people are addicted to DXM, and they do not realize how harmful it can be to abuse it.

 Many people believe that recovery is impossible for them.
 We want them to know that with the right support, they can be successful.
+Learn more about our DXM cough medicine addiction treatment program by contacting us at 888.450.2153 today.